code-distortion/adapt/README.md

 Adapt is a Laravel package that uses a range of techniques to make your test-databases as quick as possible.
 It's kind of a suite of tools with sensible defaults so you don't need to worry much about them.

+> The article [Test Database Speed Improvements - A Detailed Look](https://www.code-distortion.net/test-database-speed-improvements-a-detailed-look/) explains the concepts this package uses in more detail.

 All you need to do is replace Laravel's `RefreshDatabase` trait with `LaravelAdapt` and it will build your database for you.
 Like *RefreshDatabase*, it runs your tests within transactions that are rolled back afterwards.

 For a quick-start, it re-uses your test-databases from previous runs (it's careful to make sure it's safe to do so).